franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

     .. image:: pictures/ride_07bb_if_main_sub.png

+..

     1. Selection of main component inside the screen
     2. Selection of the ROI of the sub component 1 inside the screen
     3. Selection of the sub component 1 inside its ROI
-        #. [n] Selection of the ROI of the sub component n inside the screen
-        #. [n+1] Selection of the sub component n inside its ROI
+    4. Eventual repetition of 2. and 3. to add more and more sub components
-    4. Press CTRL + O to access the setting dialog of the Image Finder
+    5. Press CTRL + O to access the setting dialog of the Image Finder

 .. _visual_keywords-rect_definition: